project-chip/connectedhomeip/examples/lock-app/k32w/README.md

 The remaining two LEDs (D1/D2) and button (SW1) are unused.

 Directly on the development board, **Button USERINTERFACE** can be used for enabling Bluetooth LE advertising for a predefined period of time.
+Also, pushing this button starts the NFC emulation by writing the onboarding information in the NTAG.

 <a name="building"></a>